Node-DC/Node-DC-SSR/README.md

 - config-ssr.json:
   The input configuration file to set default parameters such as,
   - Client parameters,
-    - numbers of total_requests to issue,
+    - total time interval for each run/ numbers of total_requests to issue,
+    - time interval for data collection
     - number of concurrent requests,
     - total number of dynamic urls to use,
     - which SSR endpoints to use,